 In mid-July 2018 I will be moving from CEH to take up the new position of Director of Science and Nature for the National Trust.

-I am a Senior Research Fellow in the Centre for Urban Research at RMIT University in Melbourne, Australia where I co-lead the Beyond Behaviour Change.
+I am a Senior Research Fellow in the Centre for Urban Research at RMIT University in Melbourne, Australia where I co-lead the Beyond Behaviour Change Research Program.
 My research focuses on human-environment interactions in urban settings in the context of everyday life.
 I am particularly interested in how people interact with animals and plants in homes and neighbourhoods, how these interactions affect health and wellbeing, and the implications for making cities greener and more biodiverse.
+As part of this work, I am a lead investigator for the Australian Government’s Clean Air and Urban Landscapes Hub (funded by the National Environmental Sciences Program).
+I have been interested in the health benefits of contact with nature since working on the Healthy Parks, Healthy People initiative in the early 2000s.
 Although an interdisciplinary scholar, my work is broadly situated in human geography, specialising in post-humanist approaches and qualitative methods.

 People and Nature will consider the following article types.

 Research –empirical, conceptual and theoretical submissions are considered in this category.
 For empirical research qualitative, quantitative or mixed methodologies will be considered.

 Review and synthesis – these should identify evidence gaps or interpret evidence for stakeholders.
 Standard literature reviews will not be considered.